-Applying for a New CDL in MontanaCompare Commercial Vehicle Insurance Rates in 3 Steps
+Applying for a New CDL in MontanaPage Overview

 Before applying for a commercial driver's license (CDL) familiarize yourself with the Montana Commercial Driver License Manual.
 It is chock-full of Montana's driving rules and regulations and towers as your best source for license preparation.
 To qualify for a Montana CDL you must:

-- Be 21 years old, or 18 years old if all driving is done in state, you aren't operating double or triple trailer rigs, and you aren't transporting hazardous materials requiring placards.
+- Be 21 years old to drive interstate, or 18 years old if all driving is done in state, you aren't operating double or triple trailer rigs, and you aren't transporting hazardous materials requiring placards.

 - Obtain a Department of Transportation (DOT) medical examiner's card.